fannani/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->

-I am a Software Engineer with 4+ years of professional experience, who is experienced in developing various end-to-end applications.
-Passionate about building Front-End web applications including optimization, integration, accessibility, and testing.
+I am a Software Engineer who is experienced in developing various end-to-end applications with more than 4 years profesional experience Passionate about building Front-End web applications including optimization, integration, accessibility, and testing.

 ## Skills